 Phalarope has constructed an aquaponic system to serve as a hands-on laboratory for students at Casa del Nino in Jocotenango, Guatemala.
 The aquaponic system will integrate a compost component and will be complemented with science and math lessons plans for all students in lower school.

 Phalarope is working with 50 indigenous Mayan women who live in rural communities in Guatemala.
 Phalarope has conducted an baseline analysis of the type products they current produce, how they create them, materials used and the retail price they sell them products.
 This baseline assessment will help us decide with the women the product that can be competitive in the market locally, in the USA .

 Maternal and Child Health

 The Ixchel Program objective is to establish a Maternal and Child Health Community Surveillance System (MCHCSS) system to expand services and create a continuum care between a health center and members of remote rural communities.
 The target population are pregnant women and traditional midwives living in 8 rural communities in three municipalities of Chimaltenango, Guatemala.
 This system creates teams of health promoters and traditional midwives who work together with local physicians to better care for pregnant women and identify women at risk.
 This done with a 4 month training about prenantal care, labor and delivery, and identification of preclamsia, gestational diabetes, and fetal growth.
 In addition pregnant women and members of the community participate in a health education program.
 At this moment we have graduated 367 women from the health education program and have created a “traditional medical team” of 28 midwives in these areas.
 They are working closely with Phalarope and FUDI (Fundacion para el Desarrollo Integral) to monitor and follow-up pregnant women in these areas.

 Internship and Fellowship Programs

-Phalarope has currently one pre-med student and one in social science for the 2019 fellowship program, and had 3 masters in public health graduates during 2017 and 2018.
+Phalarope has currently one pre-med student and one in social science for the 2019 fellowship program, and 3 masters in public health graduates during 2017 and 2018.